Peter Krüger (film director): Career

-In 1993 Krüger co-founded, with Belgian writer and director Peter Brosens, Inti Films, a Brussels-based film production company.
-At Inti Films Krüger produced, amongst others, such award-winning films as 2012’s Kinshasa Kids, an official selection at Venice Days; Renzo Martens' 2013 Enjoy Poverty, an art film on the exploitation of third world poverty; and Peter Brosens' internationally acclaimed Mongolia trilogy, consisting of the documentaries City of the Steppes (1993), State of Dogs (1998) and Poets of Mongolia (1999).
+In 1993, Krüger co-founded, with Belgian writer and director Peter Brosens, Inti Films, a Brussels-based film production company.
+At Inti Films Krüger produced, amongst others, such award-winning films as 2012's Kinshasa Kids, an official selection at Venice Days; Renzo Martens' 2013 Enjoy Poverty, an art film on the exploitation of third world poverty; and Peter Brosens' internationally acclaimed Mongolia trilogy, consisting of the documentaries City of the Steppes (1993), State of Dogs (1998) and Poets of Mongolia (1999).

-Krüger directed the award winning Antwerp Central, a documentary-feature from Sophimages, which was produced by Jan Roekens.
-The film, which is based on the book Austerlitz by W. G. Sebald, features Antwerp’s main railway station as a location where history, daily life, fiction, and reality are in constant flux.
+Krüger directed the award-winning Antwerp Central, a documentary-feature from Sophimages, which was produced by Jan Roekens.
+The film, which is based on the book Austerlitz by W. G. Sebald, features Antwerp's main railway station as a location where history, daily life, fiction, and reality are in constant flux.
 Running as a thread through the film are the dreams and reminiscences of a traveler, who arrives at Antwerp Central and through whose eyes we observe the station.
 The traveler is played by Belgian actor Johan Leysen (who in 2010 appeared with acclaimed actor George Clooney in The American).
 Antwerp Central won the Grand Prix at the 29th International Festival of Films on Art in Montreal.

-Krüger's second feature film, N - The Madness of Reason, was written in collaboration with Nigerian-born poet and novelist Ben Okri.
+Krüger's second feature film, N – The Madness of Reason, was written in collaboration with Nigerian-born poet and novelist Ben Okri.
 The film follows the spirit of Raymond Borremans (Michael Lonsdale), a French man who left Europe and who dies in 1988 in Abidjan.
 His spirit wanders across the West-African continent and evokes a confrontation between European and West-African culture.
 The film was released at the Berlinale 2014 and is three times winner of the ENSOR awards at the 2015 Ostend Film Festival.
-In 2014 N - The Madness of Reason received the Jury Award for Best Film at Cine Migrante International Film Festival, Brasilia, Brazil.
+In 2014 N – The Madness of Reason received the Jury Award for Best Film at Cine Migrante International Film Festival, Brasília, Brazil.

-In 2017 Krüger was announced to direct The Age of Magic, a film adaptation of Ben Okri's 2014 novel The Age of Magic.
+In 2017, Krüger was announced to direct a film adaptation of Ben Okri's 2014 novel The Age of Magic.